mckenzielee/Qi-Docs/docs/Introducing_Qi.rst

 Architecture
 ------------

-A Tenant represents a client or organization that owns and manages a collection of OSIsoft Cloud Services, including SDS.
+A Tenant represents a client or organization that owns and manages a collection of OSIsoft Cloud Services, including the Sequential Data Store.

 Tenants are divided into one or more logical units called Namespaces.
 Each Namespace is distinct and separate from other Namespaces, with its own instances of the various OSIsoft Cloud Services and data stores.